THREE ASPECTS OF CHRIST IN US

 - The third dimension of eternal life is the Presence of God and Christ in our life.

-It is interesting to note that eating the flesh of Christ and drinking His blood are not associated with seeing and entering the Kingdom of God; with Christ being formed in us, or with the Divine Seed, or with the mystery of the Gospel.
-Each of these has to do with being born again.
+It is interesting to note that eating the flesh of Christ and drinking His blood are not associated with seeing and entering the Kingdom of God, with Christ being formed in us, or with the Divine Seed, or with the mystery of the Gospel.
+Each of these concerns being born again.

-I understand this is sort of tricky and detailed, but I believe it will help us understand what is going on in our personality.
+I know this discussion is somewhat tricky and detailed, but I believe it will help us understand what is going on in our personality.